lllszzz/sound_event_detection/README.md

 python run.py train_evaluate configs/Res_conformer.yaml data/eval/feature.csv data/eval/label.csv

-Of course, you need data, which i have not upload it.
+Of course, you need data, but i have not upload it.